Exploratory Data Analysis in Power BI

 Enhance your reports with Power BI's Exploratory Data Analysis (EDA)!
 This beginner course for data analysts covers foundational aspects of EDA, including descriptive statistics, handling missing data, analyzing distributions, and identifying outliers.
 You'll learn to use histograms, box plots, and scatter plots to visualize data, interpret distributions, and understand relationships between variables.Apply Statistical Techniques

 Explore how to manage categorical and continuous variables, use advanced visualization techniques, and calculate correlation coefficients.
-Interactive exercises and real-world examples ensure you can apply these skills to analyze and interpret your data effectively.For Business
+Interactive exercises and real-world examples ensure you can apply these skills to analyze and interpret your data effectively.Training 2 or more people?

 - 1